-and a drop in export demand are assumed to be the triggers how the world financial crises effects Croatian economy.
+We model the impact of the crisis by proxying it with two distinct shocks.
+More precisely, an exogenous increase in foreign interest rates (the cost of foreign borrowing) and a drop in export demand are assumed to be the triggers through which the world financial crisis will affect the Croatian economy.
 Furthermore, we introduce monetary policy response in the form of regulatory requirement reduction.
-The magnitudes of the shocks are calibrated on actual data, and the model was used for simulation of the impact and analysis of the transmission mechanism of the aforementioned shocks through the model economy.
+The magnitudes of the shocks are calibrated on actual data, and the model was used both for simulation of the impact and analysis of the transmission mechanism of these shocks through the model economy.

-Results to a large extent correspond to actual and expected macroeconomic development.
-More precisely, the financial crisis led to significant slowdown in real activity, international trade and financial aggregates.
-Monetary easing in the analyzed scenario was not able to counter the negative real effect of the financial crisis.
+The results to a large extent correspond to the actual and expected macroeconomic development.
+In particular, the financial crisis led to a significant slowdown in real activity, international trade and financial aggregates.
+Monetary easing in the scenario analyzed was not able to counter the negative real effect of the financial crisis.
 However, by reducing the regulatory requirement, the CNB can create enough foreign currency liquidity to offset some of possible problems that could develop in the financial sector.

 The paper proceeds as follows.
 The next section describes the monetary policy framework and recent economic developments in Croatia.
-It is followed with a detailed description of the model and its calibration and the main findings.
+It is followed with a detailed description of the model, its calibration and the main findings.
 The last section concludes.

-2 Recent Economic Developments and Financial Crisis
+2 Recent Economic Developments and the Financial Crisis

-The current financial crisis was slow to unravel.
-It escalated gradually since Summer 2007 when the problems with subprime mortgages became known.
-However, the full extent of which those products were spread throughout the financial system had yet to be discovered.
-By Spring 2008 the US authorities were recapitalizing some of their largest financial institutions.
-The peak of the financial crisis happened at the end of September 2008 with the fall of Lehman Brothers, which shaked the entire financial world.
+The current financial crisis was slow to unfold.
+It gradually escalated from summer 2007 when the problems with subprime mortgages became known.
+However, the full extent to which those products were spread throughout the financial system had yet to be discovered.
+By spring 2008, the US authorities were recapitalizing some of their largest financial institutions.
+The peak of the financial crisis happened at the end of September 2008 with the fall of Lehman Brothers, which shook the entire financial world.

 The first impact of the financial crisis on the emerging markets2 was transmitted through financial markets as aversion to risk increased.
 The stock markets fell worldwide, and capital flows to emerging markets retracted.
-As a result, the cost of foreign borrowing increased for many emerging markets, despite the expansionary monetary policy by the FED and the ECB that lowered interest rates in developed economies.
+As a result, the cost of foreign borrowing increased for many emerging markets, despite the loosening of monetary policy by the FED and the ECB that lowered interest rates in the developed economies.
 The increase in the cost of borrowing was particularly pronounced following September 2008 (Figure 1.a).3